olliephillips/froxy/README.md

 ## Fencer proxy with websocket relay and webhooks

-For many apps the Fencer REST API is fine for use in a client/server manner.
-However, in other types of applications, external systems may benefit by being able to "act" on knowledge of whether a user is inside/outside one or more geofences.
-In this "remote" application, the client application itself is only required to determine position.

-Fencer.io currently does not work well for this second style of "remote" application (but may offer support in future).

 Froxy is a proxy server for the Fencer API.
 It fulfills the remote application requirement by providing support for both websockets and webhooks both of which enable communication with supporting external apps.

+### Background

+For many Client/Server style Apps, the "Geofencing As A Service" REST API model offered by Fencer.io is exactly what is required.

+In some other types of application, where external systems can benefit by being able to "act" on knowledge of whether a user is inside/outside one or more geofences, it's currently not ideal.
+In this "remote" application scenario, the Client application itself is only required to determine geofence inclusion - but the remote application needs to know about it.

+Fencer.io currently doesn't support this second style of App, where remote applications need to know about remote clients.

+But Froxy does.

 ### Data flow

-1. Client application (Web/App) makes request to Froxy rather than Fencer API
+1. Client application (Web/Native) makes request to Froxy rather than Fencer API
 2. Froxy queries a geofence via Fencer API with client user's lat/lng coordinates and Fencer returns response to Froxy
 3. Applications connected by Websocket are appraised of change events (inside, outside geofence)
 4. Configured webhooks are triggered with payload